Chart Color Schemes

 Household Composition

-Esperance has a typical household mix, with a fairly typical median household size
+Esperance has a typical household mix, with a lower-than-average median household size

-Family households account for 67.4 percent of all households, including 26.1 percent couples with children, 29.9 percent couples without children, and 10.3 percent single parent families.
-Non-family households make up the remaining 32.6 percent, with lone person households at 29.8 percent and group households comprising 2.8 percent of the total.
-The median household size is 2.4 people, which matches the average for the Rest of WA.
+Family households dominate at 67.4% of all households, comprising 26.1% couples with children, 29.9% couples without children, and 10.3% single parent families.
+Non-family households make up the remaining 32.6%, with lone person households at 29.8% and group households comprising 2.8% of the total.
+The median household size of 2.4 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households